Research shows that the ups-and-downs of estrogen and progesterone can impact the quality of your sleep.

 Final 6 days of your cycle

 In study after study, women report having their worst quality sleep during their premenstrual week.
 You may find it difficult to fall asleep, you may wake up in the middle of the night or you may have light sleep that leaves you feeling tired upon awakening.
-The problem is plunging estrogen, which strikes a one-two punch: It brings down levels of sleep-regulating serotonin in the brain while also making you more sensitive to factors that interrupt a good night sleep, such as unpleasant odors, uncomfortable room temperatures, loud noise or pajamas that pinch and bind.
+The problem is plunging estrogen, which strikes a one-two punch: It brings down levels of sleep-regulating serotonin in the brain while also making you more sensitive to factors that interrupt a good night sleep, such as unpleasant odors, uncomfortable room temperatures, pajamas that pinch or too much light and noise.

 Want better sleep every week of your cycle?